dnlbellfield/small-service/README.md

 ## Deploy and configure

-1. Create a new Netlify site from this directory.
-Netlify detects `data-netlify="true"` at build time; deploy before testing the form.
+1. On the existing Netlify site, deploy this repository using `npm run build` and publish `dist/` (both are configured in `netlify.toml`).
+Netlify detects the static form in `dist/index.html` during deployment.
+Do not upload the source folder in place of the build output.
 2. In Netlify, set the variables listed in `.env.example`.
 Do not upload or commit an `.env` file.
 Verify `BUSINESS_EMAIL` as a Brevo sender/domain first.
 3. In Netlify Forms, confirm the `quote-request` form appears.
+On the deployed page, Netlify should have removed `data-netlify="true"` during processing and added/retained the hidden `form-name` field.
+If the attribute remains in deployed HTML, check the site's build command, publish directory, and form detection setting, then redeploy.
 Turn on spam filtering as appropriate.
 4. Add a Netlify Forms outbound webhook pointing to `https://YOUR-SITE.netlify.app/.netlify/functions/brevo-form-webhook?token=FORM_WEBHOOK_TOKEN_VALUE`.
 If the Netlify UI supports custom headers, prefer `x-email-clarity-webhook-token` instead of placing the secret in the URL.
 Confirm the precise capability in the UI before enabling it; if it cannot protect the endpoint, use a small gateway (for example Make/Pipedream with a secret) or a dedicated signed webhook endpoint.
 Never expose the secret in the page.
-5. Submit a real test inquiry.
-Verify it appears in Netlify Forms before checking the confirmation and owner emails.
+5. Submit a real test inquiry on the existing netlify.app URL.
+Verify it appears in Netlify Forms before treating the success page or any email as proof of delivery.

 Netlify Forms is the system of record.
 A Brevo outage returns an error to the webhook but does not remove the stored submission.
 The owner can follow up from Netlify Forms.
 For production-grade retry and strict deduplication, route the outbound webhook through a small durable queue/database with a submission-ID unique key, then call Brevo; this static starter intentionally does not pretend a serverless function has durable idempotency storage.
 Configure webhook retries only where the source supports them, and review failure alerts.